greg-raven/Impeachment-Chronicles/_posts/2018-06-04-senate-releases-unredacted-strzok-page-texts-showing-fbi-initiated-multiple-spies-in-trump-campaign-in-december-2015.md

 But Comey appears to have lied about this.

 A text message released today by the US Senate showed words that were redacted when the FBI released the same texts long ago.
-The texts show evidence of collusion and wrongdoing by Obama’s FBI.
+The texts show evidence of collusion and wrongdoing by Obama's FBI.

-> I’d call this evidence of collusion and wrongdoing… https://t.co/CcTrao5bZE
+> I'd call this evidence of collusion and wrongdoing… https://t.co/CcTrao5bZE
 >
 > <cite>Tony Shaffer (@T\_S\_P\_O\_O\_K\_Y) June 4, 2018</cite>